NidzaJov/demo-mean-app/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `ng build` to build the Angular frontend of project.
+The build artifacts will be stored in the `backend/angular` directory.

 ## Running unit tests